maximillian47/maximillian47.github.io/201read01notes.md

 * Design is about communication.
 Visual hierarchy helps visitors understand what you are trying to tell them.
 * You can differentiate between pieces of information using size, color, and style.
 * You can use grouping and similarity to help simplify the information you present.

+* It is best to keep Javascript in its own Javascript file.
+* The HTML <script> element is used in HTML pages to tell the browser to load the Javascript file (rather like the <link> element can be used to load a CSS file).